ayltai/ayltai.github.io/_posts/2022-08-05-the-secrets-to-success-in-estimating-software-project-proposals.md

 ### For scope estimation

 Usually, we get a better understanding of the project scope through the exercise of estimation.
 We are forced to think of unstated requirements, non-functional requirements, and all other necessary activities that take time.
-This is important for service providers to decide whether it is a manageable scope that is worth proposing or if the scope is too big or risky and they should give up.
+It is important for service providers to decide whether it is a manageable scope that is worth proposing or if the scope is too big or risky and they should give up.

 ### For time estimation